 You can retrieve a Verifiable Credential using different identifiers associated with the credential itself or the NFT associated with the credential.

-There is not access control on credential retrieval, credential data is public and can be retrieved by anyone, use encrypted credentials if you need to protect the data.
+There is no access control on credential retrieval, credential data is public and can be retrieved by anyone, use encrypted credentials if you need to protect the data.

 To retrieve the credential, copy the retrieveCredential.js file from below, use your API key, the credentialId, and run the file from your terminal.